 Since most owners won’t take the Passport down Class V rapids or launch from atop a cliff, thermoformed is a perfect fit for a boat that is meant to be easy to transport and store.

 Every part of the Passport is designed for easy use.
 The hull is sporty with a sharp entry and exit and 34-inch wide beam for reliable stability.
-The Passport isn’t the easiest kayak to stand up in, but the flat deck makes it a solid fishing platform once I was on my feet.
+The Passport isn’t the easiest kayak to stand up in, but the flat deck made it a solid fishing platform once I was on my feet.

 I like the recessed space in the hull to hide the MirageDrive fins flush to the bottom of the boat when crossing shallow water or landing on a beach.